CicoZhang/LaTexdiff_git_branch/README.md

 **Git LaTeXDiff Branch** is a shell script that enables the comparison of two LaTeX documents in two git branches in one go.
-This tool is created to meet my own need during my research and it could be helpful to you if you have a similar user case.
+This tool is created to meet my own need during my research and it could be helpful to you if you have a similar use case.

 ## Instruction to use ##
 1. The operation should be under the root directory of git.